Yes! But, allow me to explain. First, for those not familiar with the term content management system, here is a definition…

 In other words, a CMS makes it possible for you to update the content on your website without needing HTML or other coding skills AND without relying on a vendor to make the updates for you.

-A CMS uses a WYSIWYG editor for updating and publishing content.
+A CMS uses a WYSIWYG editor for updating content the majority of the time.
 WYSIWYG stands for What You See Is What You Get.

 These allow for easy updates to be made without knowing code.
 Here is a screenshot of a WordPress WYSWYG…